The six operations in topology

-Hence we may conclude by precomposing the dotted equivalence with $\pfp{s'}$, since $\pfp{s'}$ is fully faithful. \end{proof} \begin{remark} It is not hard to see that one might deduce from Theorem \ref{localizationtheorem} that $\pf{i}$ is fully faithful (this was already proven in [Lur09, Corollary 7.3.2.10]).
+Hence we may conclude by precomposing the dotted equivalence with $\pf{s'}$, since $\pf{s'}$ is fully faithful. \end{proof} \begin{remark} It is not hard to see that one may deduce from \Cref{localizationtheorem} that $\pf{i}$ is fully faithful (this was already proven in \cite[Corollary 7.3.2.10]{lurie2009higher}).
 From this follows immediately that, in the case of sheaves of pointed spaces or of spectra, one has the identification

-\end{remark} \begin{remark} From Theorem \ref{localizationtheorem} one deduces immediately that, at least when $\cate{C}$ is presentable stable, the functors $\pb{i}$ and $\pb{j}$ are \textit{jointly conservative}, i.e. a morphism $\alpha: F\rightarrow G$ in $\Sh{X}{\cate{C}}$ is invertible if and only if both $\pb{i}(\alpha)$ and $\pb{j}(\alpha)$ are invertible.
-This implies in particular that the fully faithful functors $\pf{i}$ and $\pf{j}$ make $\Sh{X}{\cate{C}}$ a \textit{recollement} of $\Sh{Z}{\cate{C}}$ and $\Sh{U}{\cate{C}}$, in the sense of [Lur17, Definition A.8.1].
-However, this is true in a much greater generality: see [Hai21] for a proof in the cases when ${\cate{C}}$ is an $\infty$-topos or compactly generated.
-Later on, for stable coefficients, we will also be able to relax the presentability assumption to the more general requirement for $\cate{C}$ to admit both limits and colimits. \end{remark}
+\end{remark} \begin{remark} From \Cref{localizationtheorem} one deduces immediately that, at least when $\C$ is presentable stable, the functors $\pb{i}$ and $\pb{j}$ are \textit{jointly conservative}, i.e. a morphism $\alpha: F\rightarrow G$ in $\Sh{X}{\C}$ is invertible if and only if both $\pb{i}(\alpha)$ and $\pb{j}(\alpha)$ are invertible.
+This implies in particular that the fully faithful functors $\pf{i}$ and $\pf{j}$ make $\Sh{X}{\C}$ a \textit{recollement} of $\Sh{Z}{\C}$ and $\Sh{U}{\C}$, in the sense of \cite[Definition A.8.1]{lurie2017higher}.
+However, this is true in a much greater generality: see \cite{haine2025nonabelian} for a proof in the cases when ${\C}$ is an $\infty$-topos or compactly generated.
+After \cref{shsptensCtoshC}, for stable coefficients, we will also be able to relax the presentability assumption to the more general requirement for $\C$ to admit both limits and colimits. \end{remark}